İsmet İnönü: Post-War democratization

 For the Kemalists there was always a desire for Turkey to develop into a democracy.
 Before the Independent Group, Atatürk experimented with opposition through the Liberal Republican Party, which lasted three months before it had to be shut down when reactionaries threatened to hijack the party.
 In an opening speech to the Grand National Assembly on 1 November 1945, İnönü openly expressed the country's need for an opposition party.
 He welcomed Celâl Bayar establishing the Democrat Party (DP), which separated from the CHP.
 However, due to the anti-Communist hysteria brought on by the new Soviet threat, new leftist parties were swiftly banned, and rural development initiatives such as the Village Institutes and People's Rooms were closed.
 Even with such pressure on the left, İnönü established the Ministry of Labour in 1945 and signed into law important protections for workers.
 Universities were given autonomy, and İnönü's title of "unchangeable chairman" of CHP was abolished.

-İnönü allowed for Turkey's first multiparty elections to be held in 1946; however, the elections were infamously not free and fair; voting was carried out under the gaze of onlookers who could determine which voters had voted for which parties, and secrecy prevailed as to the subsequent counting of votes.
+İnönü allowed for Turkey's first multiparty elections to be held in 1946; however, the elections were not free and fair; voting was carried out under the gaze of onlookers who could determine which voters had voted for which parties, and secrecy prevailed as to the subsequent counting of votes.
 Instead of inviting Şükrü Saraçoğlu to form another government, he assigned CHP hardliner Recep Peker to the task, who contributed to a polarizing atmosphere in the parliament. İnönü had to act as a mediator several times between Peker and Bayar, who threatened to have the DP walk from parliament if they didn't have some of their demands met, such as ensuring judicial review, secret ballots, and public counting for elections.
 On 12 July 1947 İsmet İnönü gave a speech broadcast on radio and in newspapers that he would stand equal distance from the government and opposition, prompting Peker's resignation.

 Free and fair national elections had to wait until 1950, and on that occasion, İnönü's government was defeated.
 In the 1950 election campaign, the leading figures of the Democrat Party used the slogan "Geldi İsmet, kesildi kısmet" ("İsmet arrived, [our] fortune left").
 CHP lost the election with 41% of the vote against DP's 55%, but due to the winner-takes-all electoral system, DP received 85% of the seats in parliament. İnönü presided over the peaceful transfer of power to the DP leaders, Bayar and Adnan Menderes.
 Bayar would serve as Turkey's third president, and Menderes would be its first prime minister not from the CHP.